ydemura/cpp_firsrt_steps/README.md

-# cpp_firsrt_steps
-to understand the specifities of the language when compared to C
+# cpp, basics and practice

 Each module contains few excersises.
 Each exercise contains separated makefile and tests.
+This help to build the understanding of the specifities of the language